|In this Business Analytics With R Tutorial, You will learn the following topics

 We’ve already looked at the iris data set, which consisted of four features and one output variable, namely the species variable.
 Having the output variable available for all the observations in the training data is the defining characteristic of the supervised learning setting, which represents the most frequent scenario encountered.
 In a nutshell, the advantage of training a model under the supervised learning setting is that we have the correct answer that we should be predicting for the data points in our training data.
 As we saw in the previous section, kNN is a model that uses supervised learning, because the model makes its prediction for an input point by combining the values of the output variable for a small number of neighbors to that point.
 In this book, we will primarily focus on supervised learning.

 Using the availability of the value of the output variable as a way to discriminate between different models, we can also envisage a second scenario in which the output variable is not specified.
 This is known as the unsupervised learning setting.
 An unsupervised version of the iris data set would consist of only the four features.
-If we don’t have the species output variable available to us, then we clearly have no idea as to which species each observation refers.
-Indeed, we won’t know how many species of flower are represented in the data set, or how many observations belong to each species.
+If we don’t have the species output variable available to us, then we clearly have no idea as to which species each observation refers to.
+Indeed, we won’t know how many species of flower are represented in the dataset, or how many observations belong to each species.
 At first glance, it would seem that without this information, no useful predictive task could be carried out.
 In fact, what we can do is examine the data and create groups of observations based on how similar they are to each other, using the four features available to us.
 This process is known as clustering.
 One benefit of clustering is that we can discover natural groups of data points in our data; for example, we might be able to discover that the flower samples in an unsupervised version of our iris set form three distinct groups which correspond to three different species.

 Between unsupervised and supervised methods, which are two absolutes in terms of the availability of the output variable, reside the semi-supervised and reinforcement learning settings.
 Semi-supervised models are built using data for which a (typically quite small) fraction contains the values for the output variable, while the rest of the data is completely unlabeled.
 Many such models first use the labeled portion of the data set in order to train the model coarsely, then incorporate the unlabeled data by projecting labels predicted by the model trained up this point.

-In a reinforcement learning setting the output variable is not available, but other information that is directly linked with the output variable is provided.
+In a reinforcement learning setting the output, the variable is not available, but other information that is directly linked with the output variable is provided.
 One example is predicting the next best move to win a chess game, based on data from complete chess games.
 Individual chess moves do not have output values in the training data, but for every game, the collective sequence of moves for each player resulted in either a win or a loss.
 Due to space constraints, semi-supervised and reinforcement settings aren’t covered in this book.

 In a previous section, we noted how most of the models we will encounter are parametric models, and we saw an example of a simple linear model.
 Parametric models have the characteristic that they tend to define a functional form.
 This means that they reduce the problem of selecting between all possible functions for the target function to a particular family of functions that form a parameter set.
 Selecting the specific function that will define the model essentially involves selecting precise values for the parameters.
 So, returning to our example of a three feature linear model, we can see that we have the two following possible choices of parameters (the choices are infinite, of course; here we just demonstrate two specific ones):